Walking

 • Were you able to increase the speed of the wind and continue to stay in control and use your arms extended to feel the extra power?

-Depending on the flight progression path you are on, will depend on how often you will use the walking skill and to what level you will want to be at as a "walker".
+The flight progression path you are on, will determine how often you will use the walking skill and to what level you will want to be at as a "walker".
 If you are using this skill as a belly fly coach, then ensuring that you are quickly able to move to any point in the tunnel will be important and a range of different belly flying wind speeds.
 As a new free flyer, being able to control a vertical position at high wind speeds will set a good foundation for your vertical flight.
 Continue to work on your walking skills as it will improve your balance overall.

 © 2005 - 2024 International Bodyflight Association™